 Structure and function of the epidermis

-The epidermis layer is the external layer of the skin, which protects the inner tissues from harmful external effects, such as air pollution, smoke, ultra violet rays and dryness, all which cause an accumulation of free radicals in the body.
-The epidermis is composed of three main types of cells: keratinocytes, melanocytes and Langerhans’ cells.
+The epidermis layer is the external layer of the skin, which protects the inner tissues from harmful external effects, such as air pollution, smoke, ultraviolet rays, and dryness, all of which cause an accumulation of free radicals in the body.
+The epidermis is composed of three main types of cells: keratinocytes, melanocytes, and Langerhans cells.

 The keratinocyte cells, which constitute the majority of the cells, are arranged in layers.
 The upper layer is called the corneum layer, the intermediate layer is made up of elongated squamous cells, while the bottom layer is called the basal cell layer.
 Because the upper layer of the skin is constantly exposed to harmful external effects, the skin has a special mechanism to replace the upper skin cells every 28 days or more.
 Cells in the basal layer which is at the bottom of the epidermis move upwards.
 In the process of moving they die and form the corneum layer, which is in effect made up of dead cells which adhere to one another strongly with a type of biological adhesive, serving to prevent the penetration of harmful bodies such as bacteria and viruses.

-At the bottom of the epidermis are melanoctye cells.
-These cells form melanin, a chemical substance which gives the skin its color.
-The number of melanoctyes is the same among light and dark skinned people, but in dark skins the melanin is formed continuously and is spread through all layers of the epidermis, while in light skin, it is formed only after continued exposure to the sun, and then too only in relatively small quantities, and is distributed only in the lower epidermis layers.
-In addition, the melanin that is formed in dark skinned people is more effective in blocking the sun’s rays than that formed in light skinned people.
+At the bottom of the epidermis are melanocyte cells.
+These cells form melanin, a chemical substance that gives the skin its color.
+The number of melanocytes is the same among light and dark-skinned people, but in dark skins, the melanin is formed continuously and is spread through all layers of the epidermis, while in light skin, it is formed only after continued exposure to the sun, and then too only in relatively small quantities, and is distributed only in the lower epidermis layers.
+In addition, the melanin that is formed in dark-skinned people is more effective in blocking the sun’s rays than that formed in light-skinned people.

 Structure and function of the dermis

 The dermis layer is responsible for the supply of support and food material to the epidermis.
 This layer is primarily composed of collagen and elastin fibers.
-With age these fibers begin to change, and they give the skin an old and wrinkled look.
-The collagen is a type of protein built as thick and interwoven fibers, facing in different directions.
+With age, these fibers begin to change, and they give the skin an old and wrinkled look.
+Collagen is a type of protein built as thick and interwoven fibers, facing in different directions.
 In this way, they keep the skin strong and allow it to be stretched without tearing.

-The elastin fibers are what give the skin its elasticity.
+The elastin fibers are what gives the skin its elasticity.
 These fibers are relatively thin, and they behave like rubber, allowing the skin to return to its original form.